 1950 to 1970: Novelty and Imagination

-Up until this point in history, playground equipment was not very exciting to look at.
+Up until this point in playground equipment history was not very exciting.
 Playgrounds did not have great visual appeal, nor did they do much to stimulate kids’ imaginations.
 While one of the benefits of adventure playgrounds is that they force children to draw on their own internal sources of imagination, the design of novelty playgrounds is meant to provide a little extra fuel for the creative spark to feed on.

 The most marked change in playground equipment from this era was the introduction of fantasy or science fiction elements.
 Fantasy landscapes featuring rockets, large tunnels of mazes and an exciting variety of spaces cropped up or were added to existing playgrounds.
 Rockers became quite popular, dotting playgrounds with bouncing animals, bugs, vehicles and more.
 These imagination-fueling structures and equipment served as the foundation for the integrated playgrounds of the modern era, but they faded from popularity as standardization began in earnest.